Coast of Mount Desert Island

 Water plants Acadia National Park

 We visited a couple of ponds to determine paddling opportunities.
-After looking at Jordan Pond, Eagle Lake, and others, we decided that we would try Seal Cove Pond the next day.
+After looking at Jordan Pond, Eagle Lake, and others, we decided that we would try Seal Cove Pond the next day.h

 We continued our trip around the island and found several interesting harbors.
 They were full of a variety of boats--sailboats, pleasure power boats, and working boats.
 We found this couple bring in their classic power boat.
 What a neat boat.
 Looks pretty much like on in the North Carolina Maritime Museum back home.

 Bring in the boat